Are you currently struggling to create a simple email signup form within WordPress? Also, one that not only looks great but is also GDPR compliant?

 Now that you have completed that, on the screen, you will notice that you need an “API Key” for Mailchimp.

 You can find your “API Key” in your Mailchimp account under “Your Profiles” then click “Extras” and then “API Keys”.

 Copy and paste your Mailchimp API Key into WPForms.
 Then confirm by clicking “Add New Connections”.

-Once your Mailchimp API Key is connected you will need to fill in the appropriate information as seen in the image below:
+When your Mailchimp API Key connects, fill in the appropriate information as seen in the image below:

 Once done, click “save”.

 Step 5: Now, it’s time to set your “Notification settings”.

 By setting a notification you will know whenever a visitor has subscribed to your email signup form.

 This happens automatically unless you have turned off Notifications.